finix14/imgscrapy/README.md

 Note:
 ------------
--requests module needs to be installed for python. it can be installed by `pip install requests`.
+- Requests module needs to be installed for python. it can be installed by `pip install requests`.

--Scraper downloads the pictures to '~/Imgur Dumps/{Album Title}/'
+- Scraper downloads the pictures to '~/Imgur Dumps/{Album Title}/'.